xonsh/xonsh/docs/tutorial.rst

 .. warning::
     If the expression is a string and not a list then it will be passed to the subprocess as a single argument.
+Strings are not split automatically!

 This syntax can be used inside of a captured or uncaptured subprocess, and can be used to generate any of the tokens in the subprocess command list.